rosell-dk/webp-express/README.txt

 - You can try to get one of the local converters working.
 Check out [this page](https://github.com/rosell-dk/webp-convert/wiki/Meeting-the-requirements-of-the-converters) on the webp-convert wiki.
 There is also this [test/troubleshooting script](https://github.com/rosell-dk/webp-convert/wiki/A-PHP-script-for-the-webhost) which is handy when messing around with this.
 - Finally, if you have access to another server and are comfortable with installing projects with composer, you can install [webp-convert-cloud-service](https://github.com/rosell-dk/webp-convert-cloud-service).
 It's open source.

+Of course, there is also the option of using another plugin altogether.
+I can recommend [Optimole](https://optimole.pxf.io/20b0M).

 = It doesn't work - Although test conversions work, it still serves jpeg images = Actually, you might be mistaking, so first, make sure that you didn't make the very common mistake of thinking that something with the URL *example.com/image.jpg* must be a jpeg image.
 The plugin serves webp images on same URL as the original (unconverted) images, so do not let appearances fool you!
 Confused?
 See next FAQ item.